adam2392/adam2392.github.io.old/content/blog/personal/Personal Goals - 2018.md

 ## Old 2017 Resolutions:
 #### 1. Keep dance a significant part of my life: [ ]
 - This is actually something I thought would impact me a lot.
 I still watch hella dance vids online and keep up with hip hop news here and there, but I haven't touched the dance floor in a few months and it almost feels normal now.
-I get my daily excercise and I'm driven by my research and learning opportunities.
+I get my daily exercise and I'm driven by my research and learning opportunities.

 #### 2. Run a half-marathon: [ ]
 - Yeah I don't know if this will ever happen...
 So maybe I'll aim to do a 5k next year.